Death of Mahsa Amini: Protests

 "Beloved Žina [Mahsa], you will not die.
 Your name will become a symbol."

-Some sources use "rallying call" rather than "symbol" when translating the epitaph.
+(Note: Some sources use "rallying call" rather than "symbol" when translating the epitaph.)

 According to Iran Human Rights, as of 8 October 2022 at least 185 people have been killed as a result of the government's intervention in the protests, involving tear gas and live rounds, making the protests the deadliest since the 2019–2020 protests that resulted in more than 1,500 fatalities.
 The government's response to the protests has largely been condemned, and the United States Department of the Treasury has sanctioned the Guidance Patrol and several high-ranking Iranian officials.